ipfs-inactive/blog/content/post/085-announcing-rust-ipfs.md

 providing a bridge from the Rust world.
 Finally, we have David Craven's [rust-ipfs](https://github.com/ipfs-rust/rust-ipfs), which is the foundational work behind this latest endeavor.

-This devgrant endeavors to take this impressive amount of community work and carry the torch across the finish line, _incorporating_ and _including_ the community into its efforts and not forking and/or starting fresh.
+Instead of forking and/or starting fresh, this project aims to support and build on the impressive amount of progress that's already been made, helping carry the torch across the finish line while _incorporating_ and _including_ the community of passionate Rust contributors in the process. the finish line, _incorporating_ and _including_ the community into its efforts and not forking and/or starting fresh.